 Applicants are requested to send their accompanying documents only once, in their final version.
 A successful upload message will appear in a pop-up confirmation window.
 No other acknowledgement of receipt shall be sent.
-In case of duplicate transmission resulting from a manipulation or other error, the most recent version will be considered for the evaluation.

 If the portfolio cannot be transmitted in digital form, the applicant must notify the program officer sufficiently in advance to determine an alternative method of transmission.

 If the portfolio is to be transmitted by post, the applicant must mail all documents being submitted for evaluation in triplicate to the following address:

 Programme Soutien à la recherche-création pour la relève professorale

 Fonds de recherche du Québec – Société et culture

 140, Grande Allée Est, bureau 470

 The Fonds will keep the documents submitted electronically or by post for a period of 90 days from the date on the letter announcing the results of the evaluation.
 After this time, unless otherwise requested, they will be disposed of.

 The Canada Post postmark or the dated stamp of a messenger service will be considered proof of submission before the deadline of September 21, 2023.